Satisfactory Academic Progress

 All undergraduate and graduate students must complete 67% of the total attempted credits.
 This is calculated by dividing the number of successfully completed credits into the attempted credits.
 Successful completion means that a grade of A, B, C, D or P were earned.
 A grade of F, W, or I represents unsuccessful completion of a course and are counted towards the total attempted.
 A grade of D for a graduate student is not considered as successful completion of the credits attempted.
 Determination of attempted credits will be made on the 10th day of each semester.

 The total maximum time frame for undergraduate and graduate students receiving financial aid cannot exceed 150% of the published length of the program.
 An undergraduate program requiring 120 credits for graduation would allow 180 credits attempted (120 x 150% =180).
 Transfer credits from other institutions will be added to UW-Platteville credit attempts to determine the total number of credits attempted (180 maximum) for an undergraduate student.
+Students pursuing their second baccalaureate degree will be monitored for maximum timeframe limitations in the same manner as all students.
 All credits will count in the evaluation including credits earned during semesters or summers when no financial aid was received.
 When enrolled in a degree program that has a published minimum credit requirement greater than 120 credits financial aid may be extended.
 In a graduate program the maximum credits attempted to maintain eligibility are 54.

 Reinstatement of Financial Aid

 Satisfactory Academic Progress (SAP) is evaluated every payment period (Fall/Spring/Summer) after grades are posted.
 The first time that a student does not meet one or more of the tests they will be notified that they are being automatically placed on Warning Status for one payment period.
 By the next evaluation, the student must be meeting all components of SAP to be placed back in good standing.
-If not, the student's financial aid will be suspended for all future terms and they must complete an appeal process and explain why they failed to meet SAP and what has changed that will allow them to meet SAP by the end of the next term.
-If a student will be unable to meet the satisfactory academic progress requirements by the end of the next term, they may be approved to be placed on an academic plan which will need to be approved by the academic progress committee and the student’s academic advisor.
+If not, the student’s financial aid will be suspended for all future terms and they must complete an appeal process and explain why they failed to meet SAP and what has changed that will allow them to meet SAP by the next evaluation.
+Students whose appeals are approved will be placed on probation.
+If by the next evaluation the student is still not meeting SAP requirements, the student may appeal a second time.
+This second appeals must also include a written academic plan signed by the student’s academic advisor, if more than one payment period will be required to meet SAP.
+If the appeal is approved, the student is placed on Academic Plan Status for one payment period, after which the student must be meeting SAP or following their approved academic plan.
 If the student is not meeting SAP or following their approved academic plan at the next evaluation, they will be suspended again and become ineligible to receive financial aid until they are in compliance.

 Students with extenuating circumstances that prevented them from making SAP have the right to appeal their situation.
-Extenuating circumstances include, but are not limited to, student injury or illness, death of a student's relative or other reasons resulting in undue hardship to the student.
-Per federal regulations, an appeal may only be approved if the student shows that they will be able to meet SAP at the next evaluation, or the student's academic plan ensures SAP by a specific point in time.
+Extenuating circumstances include, but are not limited to, student injury or illness, death of a student’s relative or other reasons resulting in undue hardship to the student.
+Per federal regulations, an appeal may only be approved if the student shows that they will be able to meet SAP at the next evaluation, or the student’s academic plan ensures SAP by a specific point in time.
 Incomplete/inaccurate appeals or Academic Plans will not be approved.
-A committee will review the appeal and notify the student with the decision of the committee.
+A committee will review the appeal and notify the student with the decision of the committee and if approved, the terms of their probation via campus email.
 All decisions are final.
 If denied, the student may attend UW-Platteville without financial aid, and re-apply for financial aid when all components of SAP are being met, or they have an approved appeal.